 And I suspect that Snape only was initially accepted by Riddle and his followers under Malfoy’s patronage.
 Essentially, Malfoy smuggled Snape into the organization under his cloak.
 A few of the younger ones (Avery, Mulciber) were probably willing enough to let him tag along.
-The older ones might have happily bullied Snape into doing their bidding if they thought he could be useful (and would have enjoyed doing it), or Imperiused him to do their dirty work and laughed when he was caught.
+The older ones might have happily just bullied Snape into doing their bidding if they thought he could be useful (and they would have enjoyed doing it), or Imperiused him to do their dirty work and laughed when he was caught.
 But they would never have invited a grubby little commoner like Snape into their secret club.
 Not even after he cleaned himself up.

 No, the “join up or else” option was reserved for scions of families that mattered, like the Prewett brothers, or Dean Thomas’s biological father.
 Not for Snape, or anyone like him.

 Malfoy’s own motivations are easy enough to understand.
 Lucius Malfoy is essentially a political animal.
 And he has some degree of leadership potential.
 He had also trained under Slughorn, and unlike Tom, had learned the lesson that was actually being taught.
 He viewed the situation through a political lens, and decided that by putting together a crack team of operatives he could make himself look good and enhance his value to the Leader, in hope for advancement.
 He undoubtedly did have intentions of becoming second-in-command, and ultimately of inheriting the top position.
 In a normal organization, with a normal leader, he may very well have done it, too.